 • Lobby Display

 With a few small changes, the video can be used in other ways.
 Use the video pre-show to get people excited to visit your booth.

-• Use the video after the event in a follow-up email to everyone who expressed interest
+• Send out the video after the event in a follow-up email to everyone who expressed interest

-• Use the video in your sales process
+• Add the video in your sales process

 • On your company website